 More properties than ever are at risk of flooding.
 If your home is among them, it can pay to take steps to protect it and minimise damage.

-According to the Environment Agency 5.2 million properties in England - that’s one in six properties - are at risk from flooding from rivers, seas and surface water.
+According to the Environment Agency over 2 million properties in England are at risk from flooding from rivers, seas and surface water.

 Rising sea levels and more frequent rain storms caused by climate change are only set to exacerbate the problem.

 But there’s lots you can do to help protect your property.